transloadit/uppy/website/src/docs/webcam.md

 ### `title: 'Camera'`

-Title / name shown in the UI, such as Dashboard tabs.
+Configures the title / name shown in the UI, for instance, on Dashboard tabs.
 It defaults to `'Camera'`.

 ### `target: null`